eosull/Something-Like/README.md

 - [Credits/References](#credits-and-references)

 # Design
 This section provides information on the design process of the project.
-It will be outlined using the five planes of UX; **Strategy, Scope, Structure, Skeleton & Surface**.
+It will be outlined using the five planes of UX - **Strategy, Scope, Structure, Skeleton & Surface**.

 ## Strategy
 The strategy plane focuses on what the project aims to acheive, and for whom.
 Following design thinking practices a problem statement was generated to summarise the needs of a user: